 About the President’s Commission

-Advisory in nature, the President's Commission plays a particularly important role in bringing an external perspective to matters of policy and planning that concern the president and trustees of Wheaton College.
+Advisory in nature, the President’s Commission plays a particularly important role in bringing an external perspective to matters of policy and planning that concern Wheaton College.
 As Wheaton continues to fulfill its strategic plan for academic excellence and financial equilibrium in an intensely competitive environment, the college requires new kinds of knowledge and unprecedented efforts to create uncompromising standards of educational quality, to enhance public and constituent awareness of Wheaton and to provide and garner financial support and expertise to strengthen the institution.

 For more information on the President’s Commission, send an email to email@example.com.